isomerpages/moe-jurongwestpri/pages/SEN and other support information.md

 **Strategies**

 * Provide positive and timely feedback and praise
-*  Provide organization and structure environment
+* Teach organizational skills
 * Be clear and firm in rules
-*  Have a fixed schedule/certain way that tasks unfold
+* Have a fixed schedule/routine to help the child start on tasks
-*  Divide big assignments/tasks into manageable chunks
+* Break down big assignments/tasks into manageable chunks
-*  Curb distractibility (Seating)
+* Curb distractibility (such as seating away from doors/ windows)
-*  Help them to follow instructions and directions
+* Include multi-sensory instructions
-*  Engage multiple senses
-*  Help child to self-monitor
+* Teach self-monitor skills
-*  Carry out discipline